-TownWeb has introduced a new Facebook Integration functionality
+TownWeb has introduced a new Facebook Integration functionality for government websites

 TownWeb has introduced a new Facebook Integration functionality.